norsys/rothenberg/README.md

 - `stop` stop all services needed by the project ;
 - `restart` restart all services ;
 - `status` display status of each services ;
-- `security` to check security of PHP depedencies ;
+- `security` to check security of PHP dependencies ;
 - `check-style-php` to check PHP coding convention according to `env/php/check-style.xml` ;
 - `fix-style-php` to fix PHP coding convention according to `env/php/check-style.xml` ;
 - `unit-tests` to run all unit tests ;